 Submit a 500 word case report abstract fitting the theme, 'Making a difference in Occupational health' - clinical case management and work outcomes that add value for the patient, manager and organisation.

 Case criteria: A clinical case of relevance to occupational medicine and fitting the meeting theme.
 The case should be one which has been clinically assessed and managed by the applicant personally since entering specialty training in Occupational Medicine.

 Four cases will be shortlisted by Council and invited to give a 10 minute presentation at the Occupational Medicine’s September evening meeting.

 Submission deadline: Friday 2 August 2019

 Open to: All specialist trainees in Occupational Medicine, ST3-ST6

 View the programme

-This meeting will explore the latest evidence-based ways to practice, teach, and embed empathy within healthcare settings.
-Delegates will learn about the role and importance of empathy in healthcare from current research, education, policy, practice and patient perspectives.
+Jointly organised by the Oxford Empathy Programme, delegates will learn about the role and importance of empathy in healthcare from current research, education, policy, practice and patient perspectives.

 This event will explore current transformative initiatives in general practice and ways to sustain change and deliver an adaptable workforce that is responsive to current health trends and NHS England’s Five Year Forward View and GPN 10 point plan.